collings22/crypto-dashboard/README.md

 # Project Template

 Inspired by Uncle Bob's clean architecture I decided on creating this project to a component based architecture.

-As I do not believe a domain based architecture lends itself to an efficent test friendly structure.
+This frontend application at its core uses: React, Redux and D3.js.

 Happy to recieve comments and feedback!